-The Standards Commissioner is an independent and impartial provider of advice on any matter of principle relating to Assembly Members’ conduct, and is an independent investigator of complaints alleging that Members of the Assembly have breached any Code, Protocol or resolution of the Assembly.
+The Senedd Commissioner for Standards is an independent and impartial provider of advice on any matter of principle relating to conduct of Members of the Senedd, and is an independent investigator of complaints alleging that Members of the Senedd have breached any Code, Protocol or resolution of the Senedd.

 On 13 November 2019, following the resignation of Sir Roderick Evans as Standards Commissioner, Douglas Bain was appointed Acting Standards Commissioner for the National Assembly for Wales.